lewagon/challengify/docs/README.md

 The output and standard error of all cells is deleted unless the following conf is added to the notebook metadata:

-the notebook metadata can be edited using the menu `Edit > Edit Notebook Metadata`
+> The notebook metadata can be edited using the menu `Edit > Edit Notebook Metadata`

 ``` json
   "challengify": {